mhart/ai-to-the-world-mcp-workshop/README.md

 - Implement error handling with fallback mechanism
 - Test the enhanced tool with MCP inspector

-### Coming Soon...
+### Step 4: Deploying and Using with Cloudflare AI Playground
-- Step 4: Deploying your MCP server to Cloudflare Workers
+- Deploy your MCP server to Cloudflare Workers
+- Test your MCP server with Cloudflare AI Playground
+- Add descriptions to improve tool discoverability
+- Connect your deployed MCP server to Claude Desktop